fsmiamoto/EasyFPGA-RedChase/README.md

 ### States

-In the game you can basically be in one of the following three states:
+While gaming, you can only be in one of the three following states:
-- *Start*: In this one you have to press any key to start playing.
+- *Start*: An entrypoint to the game.
+In this one you have to press any key on the keyboard to start playing.
-- *Playing*: You're now playing and should start to gather points.
+- *Playing*: You're now playing and should start to gather points!
+Be careful not to hit the _walls_ though.
-- *Dead*: Well, you've just lost.
-But can check out your score on the Seven Segment displays and take note of you record :D
+- *Dead*: Well, you've just lost :(
+But you can check out your score on the Seven Segment displays and take note of it ;)

 ![Game states](./docs/State.png)